Gregor MacGregor (sportsman)

 Gregor MacGregor (31 August 1869 – 20 August 1919) was a former Scotland international cricketer and Scotland international rugby union player.
 He also played for the England international cricket team.

 Personal history

 MacGregor was born in 1869 to Donald MacGregor J.P. of Argyll in Edinburgh, Scotland.
 He was schooled at Uppingham before matriculating to Jesus College, Cambridge in October 1887.
-On leaving university he found work on the London Stock Exchange.
+On leaving university, he found work on the London Stock Exchange.

 Cricket career

-Club career
+Club and First-class career

-In cricket he played 265 first-class matches between 1888 and 1907.
+In cricket, he played 265 first-class matches between 1888 and 1907.
 He made his first-class debut for Cambridge University against C.I.
 Thornton's XI at Fenner's in 1888 and won Blues in all four years at Cambridge.
 He made first-class appearances for a number of teams, including Middlesex as a wicket keeper and captained the county club between 1898 and 1907.
-He later served as the treasurer, before his death in 1919, aged 49.
+He was extremely modest of his capabilities as a batsman, but was a very difficult batsman to dig out.
+MacGregor later served as the treasurer, before his death in 1919, aged 49.